HCHS

 Our Museum Complex in Lake Linden was once the site of the largest copper milling operation in North America.

-Today, it is home to our Museum, and also to the Lake Linden & Torch Lake Railroad, the one room Traprock Valley School House, the WPA era Leo Chaput Log Cabin and the Perl Merrill Research Center (which is our archives and genealogical facility).
-The HCHS Heritage Center, a former Congregational Church building built in 1887, is just around the corner.
+Today, it is home to: our Museum in the former Mill Office Building, the Lake Linden & Torch Lake Railroad, the one room Traprock Valley School House, the WPA era Leo Chaput Log Cabin, Big Louie's granary, and other historic artifacts.
+The HCHS Heritage Center, a former Congregational Church building built in 1887, is close by at N Ave and 1st St. and holds the Perl Merrill Research Center with our archives and genealogical facility until our facility on the campus is repaired.

 Our Operations

-Open June thru September at variable hours.
-Our staff is all volunteer so please call ahead.
-If no one is available to take your call, please leave a message and your call will be returned as soon as possible.
+Open primarily June thru September.
+Our staff is all volunteer.
+All fees and funds received goes into the operation of the facility.
 Off season tours and field trips can be arranged by calling the museum office at (906) 296-4121

 Our Mission Statement